- Pemphigus foliaceus in cats: causes, diagnosis and treatment

 Introduction – Pemphigus Foliaceus in Cats

 Pemphigus foliaceus (PF) is a rare autoimmune skin disease that occurs in various animal species, including cats.
-This disease can cause serious skin lesions and often requires long-term treatment.
-In this article, we provide comprehensive information about the causes, diagnosis, and treatment options for pemphigus foliaceus in cats.
+This disease can cause severe skin lesions and often requires long-term treatment.
+In this article, we provide comprehensive information on the causes, diagnosis, and treatment options for pemphigus foliaceus in cats.

 (C) https://www.cliniciansbrief.com/article/feline-pemphigus-foliaceus-common-autoimmune-dermatosis

-Pemphigus foliaceus (PF) is an autoimmune skin disease caused by a malfunction of the immune system.
-In this section, we will take a closer look at the different causes and mechanisms that lead to this condition.
+Pemphigus foliaceus (PF) is an autoimmune skin disease triggered by a malfunction of the immune system.
+In this section, we will examine in more detail the various causes and mechanisms that lead to this disease.

 Autoantibodies and cell-to-cell adhesion

-At the heart of the development of PF are autoantibodies that the immune system incorrectly produces against its own skin cells.
+At the heart of PF's development are autoantibodies that the immune system mistakenly produces against its own skin cells.
 These antibodies attack specific proteins called desmosomes.
 Desmosomes are responsible for cell-to-cell adhesion and hold skin cells together.
-When these compounds are destroyed by the autoantibodies, skin cells slough off, leading to the formation of blisters and erosions.
+When these connections are disrupted by the autoantibodies, the skin cells detach, leading to the formation of blisters and erosions.

-Although the exact genetic factors in cats are not yet fully understood, there is evidence that genetic predispositions may play a role.
-Certain genetic markers that increase the risk of developing pemphigus have been identified in other animal species and humans.
-It is likely that cats also have similar genetic predispositions that make the immune system more susceptible to this autoimmune reaction.
+Although the exact genetic factors in cats are not yet fully understood, there are indications that genetic predispositions may play a role.
+In other animal species and humans, certain genetic markers have been identified that increase the risk of developing pemphigus.
+It is likely that similar genetic predispositions exist in cats that make their immune system more susceptible to this autoimmune reaction.

-Environmental factors may also play a role in triggering PF.
-This includes:
+Environmental factors can also play a role in triggering PF.
+These include:

 Drug reactions

 Another important factor is adverse drug reactions.
-Certain medications can affect the immune system so that it begins to attack skin cells.
-This is a complex process and identifying the causative drug can be difficult.
-However, cat owners and veterinarians should pay close attention to possible links between medication and the occurrence of PF symptoms.
+Certain medications can affect the immune system in such a way that it begins to attack skin cells.
+This is a complex process, and identifying the triggering drug can be difficult.
+Nevertheless, cat owners and veterinarians should pay close attention to possible links between medication and the appearance of PF symptoms.

 Immunological dysregulation

-The causes of pemphigus foliaceus in cats are varied and complex.
-A combination of genetic, environmental and immunological factors contribute to the development of this disease.
-By better understanding these causes, we can develop more effective prevention and treatment strategies to improve the well-being of affected cats.
+The causes of pemphigus foliaceus in cats are numerous and complex.
+A combination of genetic, environmental, and immunological factors contributes to the development of this disease.
+A better understanding of these causes will allow us to develop more effective prevention and treatment strategies to improve the well-being of affected cats.

-Cat breeds particularly commonly affected by pemphigus foliaceus
+Cat breeds most frequently affected by pemphigus foliaceus

-Pemphigus foliaceus (PF) is a rare but serious autoimmune skin disease that can affect various breeds of cats.
-Although the disease can occur in any cat, there is evidence that certain breeds are more commonly affected.
-In this section we take a closer look at these breeds.
+Pemphigus foliaceus (PF) is a rare but serious autoimmune skin disease that can affect various cat breeds.
+Although the disease can theoretically occur in any cat, there is evidence that certain breeds are more frequently affected.
+In this section, we will take a closer look at these breeds.

-Short-haired domestic cats are the most commonly affected group.
-These cats, often found in households without specific breed characteristics, show a higher incidence rate of PF compared to other cats.
-The reasons for this are not fully understood, but it is thought that genetic factors and broader genetic diversity may play a role.
+Domestic shorthair cats are the most frequently affected group.
+These cats, often found in households without specific breed characteristics, show a higher incidence rate for PF compared to other cats.
+The reasons for this are not fully understood, but it is suspected that genetic factors and greater genetic diversity may play a role.

 Siamese cats

 Siamese cats are known for their susceptibility to various autoimmune and dermatological diseases, including pemphigus foliaceus.
-This breed often shows increased sensitivity to environmental factors and immune reactions, making them more susceptible to such diseases.
+This breed often exhibits heightened sensitivity to environmental factors and immune responses, making them more prone to such conditions.

 Persian cats

-Persian cats, known for their luxurious fur and gentle nature, are also more commonly affected by PF.
-Their genetic predisposition and often more intensive care may be factors that contribute to the development of this condition.
+Persian cats, known for their luxurious fur and gentle nature, are also more frequently affected by PF.
+Their genetic predisposition and often more intensive grooming may be contributing factors to the development of this condition.

 Burmese cats

-Burmese cats, known for their robust health and friendly nature, also show increased susceptibility to PF.
-This breed has a genetic predisposition to various immunological disorders, which increases the risk of pemphigus foliaceus.
+Even Burmese cats, known for their robust health and friendly nature, show an increased susceptibility to pemphigus foliaceus.
+This breed has a genetic predisposition for various immunological disorders, which increases the risk of developing the disease.

-The Maine Coon, one of the largest and most popular cat breeds, also occasionally presents with cases of PF.
-Although this breed is generally considered robust, certain genetic lines may be more susceptible to autoimmune diseases.
+The Maine Coon, one of the largest and most popular cat breeds, occasionally shows cases of PF.
+Although this breed is generally considered robust, certain genetic lines may be more prone to autoimmune diseases.

-Pemphigus foliaceus can occur in any breed of cat, but certain breeds such as domestic shorthair cats, Siamese cats, Persians, Burmese cats and Maine Coons are more susceptible.
-A better understanding of the genetic and environmental factors that lead to this condition can help improve prevention and treatment and increase the quality of life of affected cats.
+Pemphigus foliaceus can occur in any cat breed, but certain breeds, such as domestic shorthairs, Siamese, Persians, Burmese, and Maine Coons, show a higher susceptibility.
+A better understanding of the genetic and environmental factors that lead to this disease can help improve prevention and treatment, and increase the quality of life for affected cats.

-Pemphigus foliaceus (PF) is a complex and rare autoimmune skin disease that can cause a variety of symptoms in affected cats.
-These symptoms can vary depending on the severity and the cat's individual reaction.
+Pemphigus foliaceus (PF) is a complex and rare autoimmune skin disease that can cause a wide range of symptoms in affected cats.
+These symptoms can vary depending on the severity of the disease and the individual cat's response.
 In this section, we provide a comprehensive overview of the typical and less common symptoms of this disease.

 Pustules

-The primary skin lesions in PF are pustules, which arise from a buildup of pus under the skin.
-These pustules are often multifocal, meaning they can appear in different parts of the body at the same time.
-They are usually non-follicular in nature and can be large, which distinguishes them from bacterial skin infections.
+The primary skin changes in pneumoconiosis (PF) are pustules, which result from a buildup of pus under the skin.
+These pustules are often multifocal, meaning they can appear in different areas of the body simultaneously.
+They are typically non-follicular and can be large, which distinguishes them from bacterial skin infections.

-After the pustules break open, yellowish crusts and erosions form on the skin.
-These crusts are a characteristic feature of PF and often appear on the face, ears, and paw pads of affected cats.
-Erosions are caused by the loss of the top layer of skin and can lead to painful, open wounds.
+After the pustules rupture, yellowish crusts and erosions form on the skin.
+These crusts are a characteristic feature of PF and frequently appear on the face, ears, and paw pads of affected cats.
+The erosions result from the loss of the top layer of skin and can lead to painful, open wounds.

 Secondary symptoms